JezaChen/MuHash/README.md

 ## How to compile

 use cmake to build the project.
 If an error occurs during the cmake build process, there may be a problem with the first line of the CMakeLists.txt file.
 Please change the version number on the first line to the cmake version number of the system.
-If you cannot find the `cryptopp` library, please consult the corresponding documentation to include the include path.